 When my 14 year-old was a newborn, I chose to resign my teaching position and become a stay-at-home mom.
 After three months I found myself in need of a hobby.
 My husband suggested I learn how to quilt.
 It has become a beloved and favorite pastime ever since.

 The process of quilting is basic and straightforward.
 Using a few basic rules, you’re only limited by your creativity and imagination.

-Quilts come in all sizes: baby, lap, twin, queen, king, etc. You can even quilt other items like pillows, wall hangings, Christmas ornaments, pot holders and clothing, like a lady’s vest.
+Quilts come in all sizes: baby, lap, twin, queen, king, or any custom size.
+You can even quilt other items, like pillows, wall hangings, Christmas ornaments, pot holders and clothing, like a lady’s vest.
+Quilts can be made from almost any fabric, from high-end and expensive to cut up denim jeans and scraps from other projects.
 The possibilities are endless.

 Imagine giving a new mom a baby quilt or making simple quilted pot holders to give to a newly married couple.
 It’s also a good skill to keep your hands and fingers nimble and a hobby that can be done even if the grid goes down.

 Stockpiling a few of the basic supplies ensures that you can create wonderful gifts for family and friends even during hard times.

 Learn how to quilt with these basic steps